fonoster/routr/README.md

   shared:
 ```

-Then, start the serve with:
+Then, start the server with:

 ```bash
 # Be sure to replace with your IP address